 The Foreign Earned Income Exclusion (FEIE) is a handy money-saving provision that you’re definitely going to want to become familiar with if you happen to be an expat.
 How can you qualify for the exclusion?
 How is the maximum amount of the Foreign Earned Income Exclusion for the 2020 tax year determined?
 Get the answers you need below.

-How You Can Use the Foreign Earned Income Exclusion Example
+How to Qualify for the Foreign Earned Income Exclusion

 Using the Physical Presence Test to Qualify for the FEIE

 In order to pass this test, you must have:

 - Foreign Earned Income.
 This would include a salary, wages, bonus or self-employment income.
 Note that this does not include dividends, interest, pension distributions or capital gains.

 - A “Tax Home” in the Foreign Country.
 This is often misunderstood when attempting to qualify for tax benefits, but a “tax home” is where an individual is permanently or indefinitely engaged in work – regardless of where their personal residence is.
 To establish a “tax home,”, you must have a work engagement expected to last at least one year.
 If you’ve retained a personal residence (abode) in the US, you can’t be considered to have a tax home in a foreign country.
 Learn more about this requirement on the IRS website.

 - Been Physically Present in a Foreign Country for the Necessary Time frame.
 This time frame is 330 days out of a 365-day period.
 This does not have to be on a calendar-year basis, and can be adjusted over a two-year span as needed to qualify.
 An important thing to note is that you must spend 330 full days in the foreign country, as partial days and time spent traveling do not count.
 It’s critical that you track travel days carefully if planning to use the PPT, as you’ll need to be able to show details to the IRS if requested.
 Visit this link to download an app that will help you keep track of your days and travel.